fusepoolP3/p3-literal-extraction-transformer/README.md

 to add entities extracted from the textual description to the dataset.
 * __topic-pred__ _(`0..1`, default: `fam:topic-reference`)_: The predicate used
 to add topics assigned based on the textual description to the dataset
+* __lang__ _(`0..n`, default: any)_: Allows to explicitly define the set of
+processed languages.
+If missing all languages will be processed. _NOTE_ that literals without language tag will also be processed as their language is assumed to be unknown (to be determined by a language detection feature of the called transformer).

 ### Asynchronous Transformation Requests